shekeriev/do2-app-pack/app3/README.md

 # Visits

-A simple web application that track how many times it was visited.
+A simple web application that tracks how many times it was visited.

 Used mostly for demonstration in various courses and presentations.